 Low Income Housing Tax Credit Program

 The Low-Income Housing Tax Credit (LIHTC) Program was designed to encourage private investors to develop affordable housing through new construction, purchasing, and renovation of affordable rental housing for low-income households.
 The program offers tax credits to landlords, investors, and developers ― allowing them to pay less money in taxes to the federal government.
-Because the LIHTC Program is regulated by the IRS, it does not function like other federal housing programs.
-Developers receive credits from the Internal Revenue Service (I.R.S.)
+Because the LIHTC Program is regulated by the Internal Revenue Service (IRS), it does not function like other federal housing programs.
+Developers receive credits from the IRS.
 The rent is based on Average Median Income and not on an individual income.
-Since the rent is based on the Average Median Income (usually a 30%), a Tenant may end up paying more than a 30% of his/her adjusted income.
-Annual Re-certification is conducted by a LIHTC Landlord.
+Since the rent is based on the Average Median Income (usually a 30%), a tenant may end up paying more than a 30% of his/her adjusted income.
+Annual Re-certification is conducted by a LIHTC landlord.

 WHAT ARE MY RIGHTS?

 You have the right to receive written notice of any adverse decision made against you by the landlord.

 You have the right to be represented by an attorney at an eviction hearing.

 You have the right to testify, present evidence, and ask questions to any witnesses during an eviction hearing.

 You have the right to complain to the landlord, local code enforcement, or HUD about the conditions of your unit.